snagimmo/qmk_shooter/docs/guide_other_en.md

 These two `xxx_user()` functions and the mode checker make `game_main()` function keep on looping.

-If there are already unavoidable processes inside these functions, please rewrite & refactor them **yourself**.
+If there are already unavoidable processes inside these functions, please rewrite them **yourself**.

 ---